For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We're massive fans of one-pot dinners.
 They're easy to cook and can be divided into different portions to be eaten throughout the week.
 One-pot meals also tend to be cheap to make and involve minimal washing up.

-Our simple soup recipes will get you started.
-Or, if you've got a slow cooker, you could try our tasty pulled pork recipe.
+Alternatively, if you're cooking on a hob, check out our simple soup recipes.
+Or if you have a slow cooker, you could try our tasty pulled pork recipe.

 9. Cook with vegetarian mince